 You cannot do without team leadership to progress in your career and open new opportunities.
 Becoming a successful team leader involves building on many other skills and concepts that take time and practice to master.
 To contend for a leadership role and succeed in it, you should start developing powers, starting with time management.

 Every business manager worries about a bottom line.
 Often, a big part of that equation is made up of the cost of human resources.
 As such, it is only natural for anyone running a business to concern themselves with efficiency and productivity.
 Contrary to what most people believe, tracking your team’s time is not micromanaging or a tool to justify penalizing someone.
 Instead, time tracking is a technique that forms an essential part of project management and building successful teams.

-When working with multiple clients, using a time tracking tool helps you identify problems that impact your bottom-line.
-For example, timesheet for lawyers allows law firms to balance between the needs of their clients with available resources.
+When working with multiple clients, using a time tracking tool helps you identify problems that impact your bottom line.
+For example, a timesheet for lawyers allows law firms to balance their clients’ needs with available resources.
 That way, the business can ensure that all projects are delivered on time and maintain the quality standards expected.
-Hence, time tracking software acts like diagnostic and planning tools that help managers allocate resources in place for what needs to be done.
+Hence, time tracking software acts like diagnostic and planning tools that help managers allocate resources for what needs to be done.

 How to be an effective leader?

 So here are the six steps to building and managing a productive and effective team:

 Not anyone can be a leader.
 When leading a team, it is essential to start on the right foot.
 The challenge is how to establish yourself as a leader in your team.
 First things first, you need to look for a quick win.
 When you try to establish yourself as a leader, look out for relatively straightforward tasks but have a high impact.
 This sends a message to your team and helps assert your authority.

 Set clear goals and expectations